 You may notice odor and taste issues if your home is supplied by town water, typically associated with Chlorine.
 Chlorine is used for disinfection purposes by the town to control microorganisms including bacteria and others that may be present in the water distribution system.

 WATER SOFTENER SYSTEMS

 A water softener is a type of whole house water filtration system that is designed for removing hard water minerals (magnesium & calcium) as well as dissolved iron and manganese from the water.
 For water with high levels of iron or manganese (“the stainers”), an “up-flow” water softener is recommended to prevent damaging mineral build-up in the bottom of the water softener.
 Also, high efficiency water softeners that are more efficient with both water and salt usage are preferred.
 These are self-cleaning systems that periodically go into a “backwash” cycle to knock off all the hardness, iron and manganese minerals captured by the resin beads inside the tank (and sends it to drain) enabling the resin beads to begin capturing these minerals all over again.

-H2O Care is an established Massachusetts based, full service water filtration and testing organization originally formed in 1989 with offices in Middleton & Hudson, MA with a service depot in Plymouth, MA.
-See our written and published articles on common regional water problems in Water Technology Magazine by going to our website, www.h2ocare.com and going to the publications photo on the home page or the tab at the top of the home page.
-Contact us by email at [email protected] or call us at 800-539-1100.
+H2O Care is an established Massachusetts based, full service water filtration and testing organization originally formed in 1989 with offices in Middleton, Stow & Lakeville, MA & service depot in Plymouth.
+See our published articles in Water Technology Magazines at www.h2ocare.com.
+Contact us at [email protected] or 800-539-1100.